dotnize/nize.ph/src/content/notes/2025/better-tools.md

 Over time, the ecosystem has simply gotten better.
 Tools like [MCPs](https://modelcontextprotocol.io/introduction) and better [AI agents](https://leerob.com/agents) are enabling actual engineers to build fast with enough supervision to ensure quality.
 These aren’t just [prompt monkeys](https://epium.com/blog/were-raising-prompt-monkeys-not-engineers/) shipping broken products.
 These are [thoughtful builders](https://spiess.dev/blog/how-i-use-claude-code) using better tools to augment their speed and scale.

-What felt like hype can now translate into practical leverage: faster iteration with guardrails, less glue work, and a higher baseline of quality.
+With the right tools and skills, what felt like hype can now translate into practical leverage: faster iteration with guardrails, less glue work, and a higher baseline of quality.
 We can still take the traditional route to build things — but others now deliver the same results much faster, with quality that's often on par.

 ## Better tools